karttur/git-vcs/_posts/2020/2020-01-31-git-commandline-install.markdown

 #### SSH

 SSH (means secure shell) is more cmplicated but will facilitate if you use the git command line tool (rather than [<span class='app'>GitHub Desktop</span>](https://desktop.github.com) and GitHub.com itself directly).
 All the other posts in this blog deal with using the git command line tool.
-Thus the next post is [git Secure Shell (SSH)](../git-SSH-connect).
+Thus the next post in this series deals with [git Secure Shell (SSH)](../git-SSH-connect).

 ### Online resources